ShreyashGarud07/ShreyashGarud07/README.md

 Backend development, OpenCV, and improving system design skills

 💬 Ask me about:
-Using AI tools effectively, UI/UX design, Python, Raspberry Pi, and FPGA basics
+Using AI tools effectively, UI/UX design, Electrical Circuits, Photography, Editing

 ⚡ Fun fact:
 I use AI like a power tool to build faster and turn ideas into working projects